notreux/UpsideEngine/docs/documentation/autogen/PhysicalObject.md

 The object mass

 ## [number](number.md) HitboxScale
+Change this property to change the hitbox size, the default value is 1

 ## [number](number.md) CollisionGroup
 A number which indicates the collision group of the object, the object only can collide with other objects with the same CollisionGroup